Category: Habit Trackers

 Way of Life

-Habitica fails first because tracking habits requires interacting with RPG-style quests, characters, and reward mechanics.
+Habitica fails first because it requires interacting with RPG-style quests or character progression systems before habit tracking.

 Verdict